ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 SPLIT EACH integer [K/M/G]
 ```

 The checkpoint image file path attribute only applies to memory tablespaces.
 Altibase uses ping pong checkpointing for high-performance transaction processing in memory tablespaces.
-For ping pong checkpointing, at least two checkpoint images are created on disk.
-Each checkpoint image can be divided into several files and saved in that form.
-The size of the files into which the checkpoint image is divided can be specified using the SPLIT EACH clause.
-These files can be stored in different paths in order to distribute the expense of disk I/O. The user can freely specify the size of the files into which the checkpoint image is divided and the path where the checkpoint images are saved.
-The user can add or change paths for saving checkpoint image files, but cannot change the size of the files into which the checkpoint image is divided once it has been set.
+For ping pong checkpointing, at least two checkpoint image files are created on disk.
+The checkpoint image may be split and stored in multiple files, and the size of the splits may be specified in the SPLIT EACH clause.
+The split files can be stored in different paths to distribute disk I/O, and the user can freely specify the size of the splits and the paths where the checkpoint image files are stored.
+The user can add or change the checkpoint image file path, but cannot change the size of a split once it is specified.

 ##### Volatile Tablespace Attributes